biopython/biopython.github.io/wiki/GitUsage.md

 deleted by selecting 'edit' and then 'delete repository' from the bottom of the edit page.

-It is mandatory to merge with the current trunk of Biopython before submitting your changes to avoid excess work on the receiving side.
+It is mandatory to merge with the current trunk of Biopython (i.e. the official repository's master branch), or better yet rebase to the current trunk, before submitting your changes to avoid excess work on the receiving side.

 Evaluating changes
 ------------------